Pioneer Woman Lemon Chess Pie

 How To Make Pioneer Woman Lemon Chess Pie

-5. Make the lemon filling: In a large bowl, whisk together the granulated sugar and melted butter.
-Add the eggs one at a time, whisking well after each one.
-Whisk in the cornmeal, flour, vanilla, lemon zest, and lemon juice.
-Add a few drops of yellow food coloring if you want a brighter color.
+3. Make the filling: In a large mixing bowl, whisk together the sugar and melted butter.
+Whisk in eggs one at a time.
+Stir in the cornmeal, flour, vanilla, lemon zest, and lemon juice.
+Add food coloring if using.

-7. Cool and serve: Let the pie cool completely on a wire rack for about 2 hours.
-Just before serving, dust the top with powdered sugar.
+5. Cool and serve: Let the pie cool completely for about 2 hours.
+Dust with powdered sugar before slicing and serving.

 Pioneer Woman Lemon Chess Pie